- Car Reviews

 What is it like on the inside?

 The interior’s basic structure is as per the BMW 4 Series coupe.
-Which is good news, even if it means rows of buttons from a £40,000 car occupying space in something that’ll scrape £90,000 with a modest brush against the options list.
-Here is a car interior that incorporates screens subtly, leaving good old-fashioned buttons where they belong: operating lights, air con and stereo shortcuts.
-Phew.
+Which is good news, even if it means the same basic layout from a £45,000 car occupying something that’ll smash six figures with a modest brush against the options list.

-There are an awful lot of buttons, it must be said, and operating M4 specific features isn’t the work of a moment.
-Once you’ve got accustomed to the various menus, though, you’ll have quickly programmed your favourite drive settings into the M1 and M2 nipples on the steering wheel, perhaps encompassing ‘road’ and ‘track’, if you plan on taking your heavy and expensive car on circuit, or with ‘comfy but pressing on a bit’ and ‘I want to get home with my shoes on fire’ modes if you’re in the majority who won’t.
+Operating M4 specific features isn’t the work of a moment, but once you’ve got accustomed to the various menus, you’ll have quickly programmed your favourite drive settings into the M1 and M2 nipples on the steering wheel.
+Perhaps encompassing ‘road’ and ‘track’, if you plan on taking your heavy and expensive car on circuit, or with ‘comfy but pressing on a bit’ and ‘I want to get home with my shoes on fire’ modes if you’re in the majority who won’t.

 Speaking of which, there’s comfortably room for anyone 5ft 5 or below, while adults will squeeze back there for shorter journeys.
 There are two seats in the back, as opposed to the M3’s three, but each passenger gets their own air con vent, USB-C port and a cupholder.
-The middle section of the rear seats flips down to house longer items feeding through from the boot, which at 440 litres, is just 40 litres down on volume compared to the M3 saloon.
+The middle section of the rear seats flips down to house longer items feeding through from the boot, which at 440 litres, is 60 litres down on volume compared to the M3.

 Trending this week